There is no getting away from the fact that e-commerce has become one of the most important

 More than 70% of online shoppers will use social media to recommend the brands they purchase from.

-And then, there is also the development of marketplace integration within the various social media apps and websites that makes e-commerce a much more streamlined experience than in previous years.
+The development of marketplace integration within the various social media apps and websites made e-commerce a much more streamlined experience than in previous years.

 With the addition of in-app purchases and things like easy-to-scan QR codes, the relationship between a social media account and a seamless transition to an e-commerce transaction has never been so effective.
 Impulse buying is at an all-time high, and the draw of social media ads and tools has been at the forefront of this.